Report: Powell to step aside as secretary of state if Bush wins second term

 The Post said Powell has indicated to associates that a promise to his wife, rather than any policy disagreements with others in the administration, is a key factor in his intention to serve only one term.

-That would follow the pattern of recent administrations.
+His departure would follow the pattern of recent administrations.
 Only George Shultz under President Reagan has served more than one term in recent decades.
 He took office midway through Reagan's first term and then stayed on for the second.